agile-man-desert

 5. Motivate individuals with the right environment and tools

-6. Emphasise face-to-face conversations
+6. Emphasize face-to-face conversations

 7. Working products are the primary measure of progress